math-dude/math-dude/README.md

 Learning: Stuff

-Doing: Python,JS,C++,HTML,CSS
+I can do: C++, Python a little of JS

-Pronouns: he/him, them/they
+Pronouns: he/him

-Working on: Website
+Working on: something

 Employment: student